 Karen Russell of The New Yorker describes how COVID-19 has “infected our vocabulary” with its complicated jargon:

 “Today, we are witnessing the shotgun weddings of words into some strange unions, neologisms sped into existence by this virus (“quarantunes,” “quarantini”), epidemiological vocabulary hitched together by Twitter hashtags.
 It seems like there is a parallel language contagion occurring.
 “Self-isolation,” “social distancing,” “abundance of caution”—pairs of words I’d never seen together in a sentence back in January have become ubiquitous.
-These phrases are travelling even faster than the virus, eye to mind, ear to mouth, disseminated by our iPhone screens and televisions.”
+These phrases are traveling even faster than the virus, eye to mind, ear to mouth, disseminated by our iPhone screens and televisions.”

 Even in “normal” times, it’s better to simplify your language.
 During a crisis, it’s absolutely key.

 Show a little empathy

-Empathy is often lost during a crisis, because everyone is so busy firefighting.
+Empathy is often lost during a crisis because everyone is so busy firefighting.
 But it’s crucial.
 Put yourselves in your audience’s shoes.
 Ask yourself “what would I most like to hear at this time?”
-Deborah Bosley is Founder and Principal of The Plain Language Group.
+Deborah Bosley is the Founder and Principal of The Plain Language Group.
 She was a previous guest on our webinar about plain language in financial services.
 During a recent webinar on crisis communications, she talked about Grubhub’s empathetic response to COVID-19.
 Grubhub realized what their community was most worried about – their favorite restaurants going out of business.
 So they emailed customers to explain what they were doing about it:

 “With dine-in down as much as 75%, local restaurants need our support more than ever.
 As their partner, it is Grubhub’s responsibility to step up during this difficult time.
 So, we are deferring commission fees for impacted independent restaurants.”